FengChendian/python-hue-v2/README.md

 # Get all rooms, may be empty
 rooms = hue.rooms

-# ScenePost should have a group property, Here we bind with a room
+# ScenePost should have a group property, here we bind with a room

 # refer to https://developers.meethue.com/develop/hue-api-v2/api-reference/#resource_scene_post
 # Group associated with this Scene.
 All services in the group are part of this scene.